dkarthe/webjeda-blog/_posts/2016-01-12-how-to-sync-files-folders-with-github.md

 <img alt="How to sync folders with Github" title="How to sync folders with Github" itemprop="thumbnailUrl" src="{{ site.url }}/images/sync-local-folders-with-github.jpg">

-In my initial days of using Github I used to see repositories filled with folders, files and what not.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>In my initial days of using Github I used to see repositories filled with folders, files and what not.
 I used to wonder how the hell these people are uploading folders to Github!

 It is only after some tutorials I realized that it is indeed very easy.
 The day I found out how to upload folders was one of the happiest days because I knew one thing for sure, uploading files = uploading a complete website :)